gdcc/exporter-transformer/README.md

 wget -O generated-with-python/transformer.json https://raw.githubusercontent.com/erykkul/dataverse-transformer-exporter/main/examples/generated-with-python/transformer.json
 ```

-After restarting the Dataverse, you should be able to use the newly installed exporters:
+After restarting the Dataverse, you should be able to use the newly installed exporters (next to the internal exporters):

 ![image](https://github.com/ErykKul/dataverse-transformer-exporter/assets/101262459/27203e12-5a38-45cb-bf7f-eaa76d5c432a)

 ## Examples

+## Developer guide